We cat people cherish every moment spent with our feline companions. We think about and miss our dogs when we’re away from home for a while.

 When cats are adopted or transferred to a different shelter, they often become attached to the person who previously cared for them and their house.

-At the same time, cats also recall terrible experiences, places (where something wrong happened to them), or humans who abused them.
+At the same time, cats recall terrible experiences, places (where something wrong happened), or humans who abused them.

 Do Cats Miss Old Owners?

-If the former owner took good care of the cat, often surprised him with goodies, and supplied toys, the cat would undoubtedly miss him.
+If the former owner cared for the cat, often surprised him with goodies, and supplied toys, the cat would undoubtedly miss him.

 Whatever the situation, the state endures for a short time only.
 As the cat adjusts to its new home and person, it may stop remembering its former life.